nraynes/ZBuild/README.md

     - Debug mode.
 (Shows bounding boxes and anchor points for debugging.)
     - etc.
 ```
-.start()  # Starts the application, no need to change the active widget if it precedes this, since this will exit the builder anyways.
+.run()  # Starts the application, no need to change the active widget if it precedes this, since this will exit the builder anyways.

-.build()  # Just builds the aplication, but does not start it.

 .widget(widget_id)  # Returns a pointer to a specific widget from root via hashmap lookup.
 This allows you to change what widget is being built mid chain.
     .<widget_editor>